TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/hdsl_design.md

 #### PRU-ICSS

 Refer PRU-ICSS chapter of AM64x/AM243x Technical Reference Manual
+\endcond

+\cond SOC_AM261X
+## System Overview

+### Sitara™ AM261x Processor

+Refer TRM for details

+#### PRU-ICSS

+Refer PRU-ICSS chapter of AM261x Technical Reference Manual
+\endcond

 ## Software Architecture

-The Hiperface DSL function is implemented on one PRU-ICSSG to leave the other PRU-ICSSG for Industrial Ethernet functions.
+The Hiperface DSL function is implemented on one instance of PRU-ICSS and leave the other PRU-ICSS instance for Industrial Ethernet functions.

 The firmware consists of two layers